RemusDB/DemoClients/SNS/01-decision making.md

 ####### Option Feedback

 <p>Not exactly.
-An example of something unusual would be an abnormally higher traffic in a specific timeframe.</p>
+An example of something unusual would be an abnormally higher number of accounts in a specific timeframe.</p>

 ###### Hint